Wild Mongolia

 Long North Route

-Eleven days up to the Dark Blue Pearl and back.
-Lakeside camping, a day on the taiga, then the central country on the way home.
+Twelve days up to the Dark Blue Pearl and back.
+Khuvsgul, a two-day horse trek with my co-host Chuka in the Zavkhan mountains, the central volcano-and-hot-spring country, and the Elsen Tasarkhai dunes on the way home.

 Dates